web2solutions/dhx/docs/RESTfulClient.md

 ### Generic dinamic table inquirier for fast filling DHTMLX grids

-MAP API provides a exclusive end point which provides support to query any table on a database and fill one grid.
+REST API provides a exclusive end point which provides support to query any table on a database and fill one grid.

 It is very useful when you need fast fill a grid with data from one table from a database.

-Let's supose you need to fill one grid with data from a table from an agency database, but, on that time, MAP API doesn't provides any end point which fetchs data from the table that you need to use as datasource on your grid, then you can use the CAIRS.MAP.API.getMappedURL() method to fetch content from any table from the database.
+Let's supose you need to fill one grid with data from a table from an agency database, but, on that time, REST API doesn't provides any end point which fetchs data from the table that you need to use as datasource on your grid, then you can use the $dhx.REST.API.getMappedURL() method to fetch content from any table from the database.

 **End point address**

 	/dhtmlx/grid/feed.json

 **Parameters**

 	table_name
 		The table name from where the End Point will return data

 	primary_key
 		The primary key name of the table

 	columns
 		The column names from the table that you want to display on your grid

 	filter
 		A JSON object containing pairs of key/values.
 Key are column names and values are string which will be used to search foron that column

 	order
 		A JSON object containing two properties: orderby and direction

 			orderby
 				is the name of the column to be used as ordering criteria

 			direction
 				is a valid SQL keyword that defines the direction of the ordering ASC/DESC